 First Aid: CCE staff is trained in basic first aid.
 However, the CCE does not distribute medicine to students.
 If you need Band-Aids however, we might have some at the info desk.

 Food: Delegates are given free time during meals.
-Delegates may consult the app to find restaurants for Breakfast, Lunch, and Dinner.
+Please walk to restaurants in groups.